Thick cold coffee that is creamy & frothy can be made easily at home with ingredients available at home if you take care of certain points

-If its cold coffee then it has to be strong, frothy, creamy.
+Yes, if it’s cold coffee then it has to be thick, strong, frothy, creamy.
 And then I can have it anytime, anywhere.
 I am a coffee lover and my coffee has to have these attributes.

-As far as my cold coffee is concerned, I will be modest and say that it is pretty good.
-Here, I will also confess that the only person whose cold coffee, I have relished a lot or maybe more than mine is my sister in law, Prashima Jain’s coffee.
+As far as my cold coffee is concerned, I will be modest and say that it is one of THE BEST!
+Here, I will also confess that the only person whose cold coffee, I have relished a lot or maybe more than mine is my sister-in-law, Prashima Jain’s coffee.
 And when discussed, found that we both had the same recipe.
 One of the two key ingredients was the same.
 So, if the recipe is good the result is automatically good.
 But what’s that one ingredient?

 As it is, cold coffee has only three basic ingredients, namely milk, coffee and sugar.
 Which is that one ingredient I am hinting at?
 Am I talking of coffee powder?
 Not exactly.
 Here in North India, we normally use instant coffee powder only and that’s what is used in this recipe too.
 Then? is that sugar?
 Oh! sugar is the same and is just a sweetener.
 Then, milk?
 Am I using non-dairy milk like soy milk or something like this?
 No, no, nothing like that, I use normal dairy milk only.
 What is the secret then?
 The secret is that the milk is used but without boiling and that makes all the difference.

 So, this is the main secret of my cold coffee.
 Besides this, ensure that the milk is chilled.
 You can even keep it in the freezer for an hour or so before making your cold coffee.